 If you are concerned about a reexamination notice you have received from the VA, you do not have to handle your disability rating by yourself.
 Make sure that you get the help of an experienced attorney.

-Berry Law Firm serves Veterans nationwide and many of our lawyers are Veterans themselves.
+Berry Law serves Veterans nationwide and many of our lawyers are Veterans themselves.
 We can review your case and discuss all of your legal options when you call us or contact us online to schedule a free case evaluation.

 Our monthly newsletter features about important and up-to-date veterans' law news, keeping you informed about the changes that matter.